 Trust isn’t a feeling.
-It results from intentional choices, says Harvard Business School Professor of Management Practice Sandra J. Sucher (SUCH-er).
-By helping leaders see trust not as an aesthetic wrapper, but rather as the foundation for building relationships with stakeholders of all kinds – customers, employees, investors, and the public – Sucher provides a roadmap for becoming trusted in a world where the demands on organizations, their leaders, and their boards are growing all the time.
-Much of her work involves helping key decision makers understand, prioritize and manage the interests of different groups in areas like corporate citizenship and diversity, equity and inclusion (DEI).
+It results from intentional choices, says Harvard Business School Professor of Management Practice Sandra J. Sucher (SUH-cher).
+By helping leaders see trust not as an aesthetic wrapper, but rather as the foundation for building relationships with stakeholders of all kinds – customers, employees, investors and the public – Sucher provides a roadmap for becoming trusted in a world where the demands on organizations, their leaders and their boards are growing all the time.

-“Trust underpins a range of issues related to gender, corporate responsibility, race and beyond,” says Sucher, who is on the Edelman Trust Institute advisory board, collaborates with Deloitte on TrustIQ™, a proprietary tool that measures key elements of trust in major corporations and public sector organizations, and collaborates with PwC on their Trust Leadership Institute.
+“Trust underpins a range of issues related to gender, corporate responsibility, race and beyond,” says Sucher, who is a member of the Edelman Trust Institute advisory board and collaborates with PwC on its Trust Leadership Trust Institute, and with Deloitte on TrustIQ™, a proprietary tool that measures key elements of trust in major corporations and public sector organizations.
 “We often think of trust in an ephemeral way, as a good feeling that everyone shares.
 But trust is actually a skill grounded in relationship management and understanding motivations.
 It’s a framework designed to change cultures and open the door to more effective ways of engaging with constituents.”

-Sandra J. Sucher has worked as chair of the Better Business Bureau, a vice president at Fidelity Investments and a senior executive at Filene’s Basement, where she co-authored the proposal to expand from a single-unit business into a national chain.
-Her leadership teachings are codified in two books based on the Harvard Business School course The Moral Leader.
-Her research appears in the Wall Street Journal, Bloomberg, Quartz, Business Insider, CNBC, NPR and Marketplace, as well as internationally in Germany, Latin America and Japan.
-In 2021, Sucher and her “Power of Trust” co-author were shortlisted for the Thinkers50 Breakthrough Idea Award, which celebrates a eureka moment in management thinking.
+Sandra J. Sucher is an internationally recognized trust researcher and professor of management practice at Harvard Business School (HBS).
+She has worked as chair of the Better Business Bureau, a vice president at Fidelity Investments and a senior executive at Filene’s Basement, where she authored the proposal to expand from a single-unit business into a national chain.
+Her leadership teachings are codified in two books based on the HBS course The Moral Leader.

 Sandra J. Sucher is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.